sanjeevbhusal/100-Days-Of-DevOps/kubernetes/Kubernetes Certified Application Developer.md

 #### Users in Container

 Docker has multiple users available.
 By default, all the processes inside the container is ran by root user.
 You can however run a process with other available users as well.
-You can also create a seperate user inside docker container that is only available within the co
+You can also create a seperate user inside docker container that is only available within the container.
+The concept of namespaces applies here as well.
+The user is only scoped within the containers namespace.

+However for security reasons, docker limits the capability of root user inside the container.
+So, it is not as powerful as root user in the host.
+Docker also runs containers with limited set of permissions.
+Processes inside the container cant perform tasks such as rebooting the host that will affect the host and other containers in the host.